 Of course, part of this attitude is why so many are now facing criminal charges themselves.

 What will come of the situation in Garden City, NY is anyone’s guess.
 The ACLU and other organizations are now getting involved, so it could turn ugly.
 But the real ugly truth is that what happened is on all of us…We the People.

-allow encourage our leaders to act tough, to use violence as a first means, not a last resort.
+allow, encourage our leaders to act tough, to use violence as a first means, not the last resort.
 We teach our kids one thing and do another.
 We refuse to hold police accountable when they step over the line–hell, we refuse to even define the line–and if they are not tough enough, we call them pacifists, wimps, or whatever.